 A lot of modern technological advances are driven by people’s ever-growing need to save time and money and to organize their everyday routines efficiently.
-Taking care of day-to-day housework can be unpleasant and stressful for a lot of people, and grocery shopping is always a significant part of what needs to get done to keep a household functioning.
+Taking care of day-to-day housework can be unpleasant and stressful for a lot of people, in particular, making a food shopping list and some purchases is always a significant part of what needs to get done to keep a household functioning.
 With statistical data showing that two thirds of primary household shoppers use their smartphones while shopping, it is not surprising that mobile app developers have been targeting this segment of the market.

-Let’s say you are going to develop an app that helps people shop for groceries.
+Let’s say you are going to develop a food appshop for groceries.
 Where do you start?
 To find the most successful approach you need to understand how people use mobile technology while shopping.

 Nancy M. Childs PhD, professor of Food Marketing, outlines three primary motivations of grocery shopping app users in her book “The Digital Grocery Commerce: Insights for Enhancing Consumer Connection with Grocery Shopping Apps:”